chrisdeuda/100-days-blockchain-log/README.md

 ## Main Goals
 ---

-To transition from Fullstack Web Developer into Blockchain Engineer
+To transition from Fullstack Web Developer into Blockchain Engineer.

-#### Start Date
+## Start Date
+---
 October 24th, 2018.

-## Additional Rules
+### Additional Rules
+---

 1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode | #100DaysOfBlockchain
 2. If I code at work, that time won't count towards the challenge.